Non-Homestead Operational Millage

 The millage rate represents the specific unit used to levy property taxes.
 One mill equals $1 of tax for every $1,000 of taxable value.
 The tax is calculated using the non-homestead property’s taxable value, not its market value or sale price.
 For example, a non-homestead property with a taxable value of $150,000 would be calculated as follows: $150,000 ÷ 1,000 × 18 mills = $2,700 per year.

-If this is just a renewal, why is it so important?
+If this is just a renewal, is it necessary to be on the election ballot?

-While the renewal does not necessarily provide new revenue, it allows the district to continue receiving funding that is already built into its operating budget.
-Losing that revenue could require significant reductions in programs and services that students and families rely on.
+Yes, while the renewal does not necessarily provide new revenue, it allows the district to continue receiving funding that is already built into its operating budget.
+Losing that revenue would likely require significant reductions to the programs and services the district currently offers.

 To participate in the August 4, 2026, election, individuals must be registered voters in the state of Michigan.
-Eligible citizens can check their voter registration status, register online, or view registration deadlines by visiting the official state portal at the Michigan Department of State website.
+Eligible citizens can check their voter registration status, register online or view registration deadlines by visiting the official state portal at the Michigan Department of State website.
+Michigan.gov/vote

-Under Michigan law, all registered voters have the right to vote by mail using an absentee ballot.
+Under Michigan law, all registered votes have the right to vote by mail using an absentee ballot.